 - Install the Package to its default file locations.

-Now, in your project in PB, you may need to tell the compiler where to find those libraries.
+Now, in your project in Project Builder, you may need to tell the compiler where to find those libraries.

 - From the Tools menu, open the Inspector and look at the Build Attributes.